softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 ```

-The important thing is that along with the fields that are generally required for a `UserGameCommand`, that there is also an additional field named `move` that contains the fields of a `ChessMove` object in your JSON serialization.
+In the end, the important thing is that you design supports the additional `move` field when serializing the `MAKE_MOVE` command over the WebSocket.
+This must looks something like the following:

 ```json
 {